nyanity/AwooOS/doc/01_Introduction/01_Architectural_Overview.md

 ## The Layered Model

-AwooOS is structured in a series of layers, each with a distinct set of responsibilities and privileges, enforced by the Ring Model.
+AxisOS is structured in a series of layers, each with a distinct set of responsibilities and privileges, enforced by the Ring Model.

 - **Ring 0: The Kernel (`kernel.lua`)**: The core of the operating system.
 It is responsible for fundamental operations: process scheduling, memory management (sandboxing), syscall dispatching, and the initial handling of hardware events.
 It is the most privileged component but delegates complex logic to Ring 1.